-Arapien Shale (Ja)
+Arapien Shale

 The Arapien Shale, which was deposited in a narrow seaway during Callovian time, is exposed east of Utah Highway 28 along the west flank of the Gunnison Plateau.
-It underlies Skinner Peaks and it
+It underlies Skinner Peaks, and it also is exposed in and adjacent to Little Salt Creek Canyon.

-The Arapien is composed of grayish-green, thinky-bedded limestone, micrite, and calcareous siltstone; thinky-bedded, rippled, calcareous sandstone, and grayish-green or red calcareous mudstone with locally occurring pods of gypsum.
+The Arapien is composed of grayish-green, thinly-bedded limestone, micrite, and calcareous siltstone; thinly-bedded, rippled, calcareous sandstone, and grayish-green or red calcareous mudstone with locally occurring pods of gypsum.
 These rock types are representative of units B and C of Hardy (1952).

-Thinly-bedded siltstone, shale, and rippled sandstone, matching the description of unit C, occurs in both the Little Salt Creek Canyon and Skinner Peaks vicinity?
-These beds locally contain fossils tentatively identified as Ostrea sp., an observation that is congruent? with that of Zeller (1949, p.19), who noted the occurrence of Ostrea sp. in unit C sandstone in upper Little Salt Creek Canyon.
+Thinly-bedded siltstone, shale, and rippled sandstone matching the description of unit C occurs in both the Little Salt Creek Canyon and Skinner Peaks vicinity.
+These beds locally contain fossils tentatively identified as Ostrea sp., an observation that is congruent with that of Zeller (1949, p.19), who noted the occurrence of Ostrea sp. in unit C sandstone in upper Little Salt Creek Canyon.

-In outcrop the Arapien shale generally occurs as highly folded, contorted and faulted strata (Vogel, 1957, p.
+In outcrop the Arapien shale "...generally occurs as highly folded, contorted and faulted strata..."
+(Vogel, 1957, p.
 32) that weathers to form steep, rugged, sparsely vegetated, gray hills.
-Most of the units within the Arapien weather into small chips or thin local plates; ledges occur locally where more resistant sandstone or ? siltstone is present.
+Most of the units within the Arapien weather into small chips or thin plates; ledges occur locally where more resistant sandstone or siltstone is present.

-Stratigraphie relationships between the Arapien and adjacent units are complex.
-The base of the formation is not exposed within or -adjacent to the study area; however, data collected from drill-holes Southest Componedle with the Territy or underlain in St Juab County indicate that the Arapien is underlain conformably by the Twin Creek Limestone (Sprinkel, 1982).
-This relationship can northeast be observed in outcrop in the Mona quadrangle, 15 miles NE of the Skinner Peaks quadrangle.
+Stratigraphic relationships between the Arapien and adjacent units are complex.
+The base of the formation is not exposed within or adjacent to the study area; however, data collected from drill-holes in SE Juab County indicate that the Arapien is underlain conformably by the Twin Creek Limestone (Sprinkel, 1982).
+This relationship can be observed in outcrop in the Mona quadrangle, 15 miles NE of the Skinner Peaks quadrangle.
 In normal sequences the Arapien is overlain conformably by the Twist Gulch Formation; however, in the Skinner Peaks quadrangle, the Arapien is most commonly overlain unconformably by the Green River Formation.
 Locally, it is overlain unconformably by the North Horn Formation or the Goldens Ranch Formation.
 These unconformable relationships are best observed immediately south of Little Salt Creek Canyon and on the Skinner Peaks themselves.

-Determination of an accurate thickness for the Arapien has been revinte.

-I with deformed, making account is generally poorly exposed it difficult to obtain hampered by poor exposure (Sprinkel, 1982) and the intense deformation of the strata (Sprinkel, 1982; Standlee, 1982); estimates range from 3,000 to 11,000 feet throughout the area of its exposure (Eardley, 1933; Spieker, 1946; Hardy, 1952; Standlee; 1982).
-In this study, a of Arapien thickness of approximately 440 feet, was calculated from an incomplete, undeformed section of Arapien south of Little Salt Creek Canyon.
-Approximately 2,000 feet of Arapien was logged in a test hole in the were NW corner of the quadrangle.
+Determination of an accurate thickness for the Arapien has been hampered by poor exposure (Sprinkel, 1982) and the intense deformation of the strata (Sprinkel, 1982; Standlee, 1982); estimates range from 3,000 to 11,000 feet throughout the area of its exposure (Eardley, 1933; Spieker, 1946; Hardy, 1952; Standlee; 1982).
+In this study, a thickness of approximately 440 feet was calculated from an incomplete, undeformed section of Arapien south of Little Salt Creek Canyon.
+Approximately 2,000 feet of Arapien was logged in a test hole in the NW corner of the quadrangle.